Ialuset Hyaluronic Acid Cream - 100g

 Don't be fooled by unassuming appearance of Ialuset Hyaluronic Acid Cream: also known as IalusetCare Crème Cicatrisante , this little tube of French magic has been featured in several beauty publications thanks to its ability to rapidly fade fine lines, fix dehydrated skin, improve the appearance of old scars and even act as an excellent primer (no pilling).
 Originally designed to heal mild burn and ulcer wounds, Ialuset is a pharmacy-grade hyaluronic acid product sold over-the-counter in France.
 These days, it appears to be more popular for its skin-plumping results.

-The texture is like a slightly thick, milky serum and feels rather luxurious.
+The texture is like a slightly thick, milky cream and feels rather luxurious.
 Take note, this is a powerful product.
 Ialuset is best applied sparingly, as it is not designed for frequent use on the face and contains a high concentration of hyaluronic acid.
 We like to use it once a week as an overnight repair mask, or whenever our skin is dehydrated and in need of urgent rescue from acid overuse.
 Always apply on damp skin, and seal in with a moisturizer.
 Next stop, radiant skin.

 *Please note this product comes in two different colour tubes: red/white, and blue/white.
 It's the same great formula in both, minus the added fragrance in the red/white tube.